Coronavirus Diagnosis: What Should I Expect?

-If I have COVID-19, how long will it take until I feel better?
+If I have COVID-19, when will I feel better?

-Those with a mild case of COVID-19 appear to recover within one to two weeks.
-For severe cases, recovery may take six weeks or more, and there may be lasting damage to the heart, kidneys, lungs and brain.
+Those with a mild case of COVID-19 usually recover within one to two weeks.
+For severe cases, recovery can take six weeks or more, and there may be lasting damage to the heart, kidneys, lungs and brain.

 About 1% of infected people worldwide will die from the disease.

 Is there medicine I can take to feel better if I have COVID-19?

 For most people, rest and drinking plenty of fluids are the best treatments.
 Your doctor may also suggest you take over-the-counter medication for fever.

 More severe cases require hospitalization.
 Hospital care may include breathing support, such as a ventilator, or other treatments.

 Check symptoms.
 Protect yourself.
 Get information.

 If I have COVID-19, how can I keep my family safe?

 You should stay in one room away from other people in your home as much as possible.
 Also, use a separate bathroom if one is available.